 Field of Research and Teaching

-However, the philosophical focus can also lie on a particular discipline, a particular theory, or a particular model (e.g. on the concepts of space and time in quantum gravity theory, probability in statistical mechanics, the problems of confirmation in string theory, the interpretation of idealizations in the context of Lotka-Volterra mod-els, etc.).
-This orientation is typical of special philosophy of science.
-In research and teaching in this area, we focus especially on the philosophy of physics (resp. the so-called foundations of physics), on the philosophy of the social and economic sciences, and of psychology, statistics, and computer science.
-We believe that the right combi-nation of general and special philosophy of science is crucial for a philosophy of science that is both close to science and philosophically contentful.
+The philosophical focus can, however, also be on a specific discipline, a particular theory, a specific model or a method (e.g. the concepts of space and time in the theory of quantum gravity, reduction in statistical mechanics, the specific philosophical problems in the physics of black holes, the problems of confirmation of string theory, the unique questions concerning the notion of probability in the theory of evolution, the interpretation of idealizations in the context of the Schelling model, etc.).
+This sort of methodological orientation is typical for the special philosophy of science.
+Our focus in research and teaching in this area is primarily on philosophy of physics (more specifically the so-called foundations of physics), philosophy of the social sciences and economics, cognitive psychology (especially psychology of reasoning and argumentation), neuroscience, statistics and computer science.

-Our chair consciously combines different methodological approaches to philosophical problems and questions.
-These methods include the following:
+We deliberately pursue a variety of complementary methodological approaches to philosophical problems and questions.
+These approaches include among others:

-- Descriptively oriented research projects, whose task lies primarily in the detailed description and conceptual analysis of case studies of scientific theory-building and practice;
+- Descriptively oriented research projects whose main goal consists in the exact description and the conceptual analysis of case studies of scientific theorizing and modeling as well as scientific practice.

-- The import of empirical methods from the sciences, which solve philosophical problems through, e.g., psychological tests and the use of computer simulations.
+- Projects building on the import of empirical methods from the sciences, such as psychological tests and computer simulations for the resolution of philosophical problems.